 The classical brass program provides students with the tools needed for a lifetime of music making, including a balance between technical study and an intensive study of repertoire.
 Solo performance is balanced with ensemble playing and academic courses are balanced with performance-based courses.
 Students are encouraged to become the well-rounded musicians and educators needed in today’s changing world.

 Students receive 26 lessons each year (one hour per week).
 Those in 3rd year performance have 1.5 hours of lessons each week and those in 4th year Performance, Post Baccalaureate, and Masters programs have 2 hours of lessons each week.
 In addition students attend weekly masterclasses where they perform for our own faculty and invited artists.

 Undergraduate students participate in two ensembles each year.
 Post Baccalaureate and Masters students participate in ensembles in consultation with their advisors.
 Ensembles include:

 Classical Brass Faculty: Dr. Richard Gillis (trumpet)

-Sessional Instructors: Paul Jeffrey (trumpet); Patty Evans and Ken MacDonald (French horn); John Helmer and Steve Dyer (trombone); Stewart Smith and Stephen Oberheu (euphonium); Chris Lee and Bobbie Fast (tuba)
+Sessional Instructors: Paul Jeffrey (trumpet); Patty Evans, James Robertson and Ken MacDonald (French horn); John Helmer and Steve Dyer (trombone); Stewart Smith and Stephen Oberheu (euphonium); Chris Lee and Bobbie Fast (tuba)

 The Marcel A. Desautels Faculty of Music is revolutionizing jazz education.
 Our program is truly innovative, allowing students to take advantage of dedicated study at the undergraduate level leading to the Bachelor of Jazz Studies degree, and giving students opportunities to learn the language of jazz through ongoing collaborations with the leading musicians of the jazz world.